DmitryKarpuk/LeafDeseaseClassifier/README.md

 Model has been deploymented  by flask for gateway and tenserflow servicing for model.
 One way to create a WSGI server is to use gunicorn.
 This project was packed in a Docker containers using Docker-Compose, you're able to run project on any machine.

-In order to run service you have to download and unzip my pretrainde model via [link](https://drive.google.com/drive/folders/1d8YC3mI_gsfOaQ6ao_CAJRBDgKBYeSMo?usp=share_link) (models are too large for gitgub).

-Then build images for gateway and model.
+At first build images for gateway and model.
 ```
 docker build -t resnet-gateway:001 -f Docker/gateway.dockerfile .